► New BMW X5 45e PHEV driven

-There are two trim choices but BMW says 80% of customers will ignore xLine and pick M Sport – gaining 20-inch alloys, an M Sport bodykit and badges.
+There are two trim choices, but BMW says 80% of British customers will ignore xLine and pick M Sport – gaining 20-inch alloys, an M Sport bodykit and badges.
 That may not sound like a lot, but that’s because the standard car is surprisingly well-equipped – automatic gearbox, all-wheel drive, air suspension, and BMW Live Cockpit Professional.

-You can also use your phone as the car key using the NFC chip, which BMW says is harder to hack than the standard key.
+You can also use your phone as the car key, by using the NFC chip, which BMW says is harder to hack than the standard key.
 Plus, you can send access to up to four friends, and because their BMW profile can be stored in the cloud, your X5 will automatically set itself up for them when they drive it.

 Is the interior decent?

 BMW's usual climate control panel of many buttons has been ripped out and replaced by a much more modern and decluttered centre console.
 You get knurled switches (like a Bentley!) and a crystalline gearshift (like a Volvo!) which brighten up an otherwise featureless facia.

 To be honest we reckon the Audi Q7’s cohesive and brutally simple interior is still the benchmark here.